 - 4 No Contact?
 Hell yeah, No Contact!

 - 5 What to do During No Contact?

 I Want Us to Be Just Friends

-Let’s just be honest from the start here, you are still sexually attracted to this girl and have romantic feelings towards her…there’s no purely Platonic relationship here and while you still care about her, you’re not her friend!
+Let’s just be honest from the start here, you are still sexually attracted to this girl.
+Plus, probably have romantic feelings towards her.

 Need more help?
 Click here to receive two free reports: “3 Toxic Texts You Should NEVER Send Your EX” and a mapped plan of the “Text Your Ex Back” process.